-I woke up by the excruciating pain in my back.
+I woke up with excruciating pain in my back.
 I was lying flat on my stomach on a tatami mat, wearing nothing but a traditional fundoshi.
 It took me a while to adjust to my new surroundings.
 Thin pieces of bamboo were scattered on the floor all around me.
 On my left were low cabinets filled with books on the subject of irezumi.
-The empty spaces in the cabinets were filled with small statues of Buddha.
-On my right, an old man was sitting on his knees next to me.
+The empty spaces in the cupboards were filled with small statues of Buddha.
+An old man was sitting on his knees next to me on my right.
 He was holding a sharp bamboo stick in his hand, called a nomi.
-A nomi was a thin piece of bamboo to which needles were attached.
+A nomi is a thin piece of bamboo with needles attached to it.
 Up to twenty needles could be assembled on the nomi.
-And everything was fixed with silk string to keep it all together.
+And silk string is what holds everything together.

 “Daijoubu desu ka?” the old man said, still holding the nomi in his hand.

 “Genki desu,” I told him as if it all came naturally to me.

 It was as if the Japanese language suddenly was my native language.
 I could read everything that was written on the cover of his books.
 It didn’t take long before the old man started poking the nomi back into my skin.
 I woke up in the middle of a tebori session.
 Not the first impression I had in mind.
 One minute in this world and I’m already in pain.
 But I let him continue.
 Back home I always had the idea of getting a small tattoo in the traditional Japanese way.
 But I didn’t expect to get a full back piece the minute I arrived here.